acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 _Intuition._ It is more useful to consider the edge-incidence definition of degree here.
 First, observe that every edge is incident on exactly two vertices.
 Thus, in our sum of degrees, any given edge contributes to exactly two $\text{deg}(v)$ terms by 1.
 Therefore, we would expect this sum to be equal to twice the number of edges.

-_Proof._ We can actually formalize this intuitive idea of "contribution." (do that)
+_Proof._ We can actually formalize this intuitive idea of "contribution."
+(TODO: do that)

 # Representations